 - Now this is important, be sincere.
 If you are sharing credit or paying compliments just to look good in front of others, you are doing it wrong.
 And it shows.

 - If you are accepting an award or a promotion, make a list of individual acknowledgments tailored to the time you will have to accept it.
 Save a time slice for general acknowledgments.
-If you are not ready to be sincere, thank people anyway; you are not awarded or promoted everyday and there is no point in looking like a jerk until the next opportunity comes.
+If you are not ready to be sincere, thank people anyway at least out of professionalism; you are not awarded or promoted everyday and there is no point in looking like a jerk until the next opportunity comes (and keep working on not being a jerk afterwards) .

 Barring the above advice, I can suggest staring at this wall poster every other day.
-If the poster does not work either, you can only hope life to be kind and land you for six months on a pathologically dysfunctional team.
+If the poster does not work either, you can only hope life to be kind enoigh to land you for six months on a pathologically dysfunctional team.